By Joey Asher

 Checkpoint 4: Limit your message to a few key points.

-You want people leaving the presentation thinking, “Wow, they were easy to understand.”
+You want people leaving the presentation thinking, “Wow, those guys were easy to understand.”

 Checkpoint 5: Tell success stories.

 One of the easiest ways to build credibility for a solution is to tell how the solution has worked elsewhere.
-“We used this same approach for the lawsuit that we won last year against the Justice Department.
-Here’s what we did there…”
+“We used this same approach for another company just like you and they are thrilled with the result.”
+Then show what you did for that other company.

 Checkpoint 6: Create a list of 50 questions.